Reich Ministry of Public Enlightenment and Propaganda

-The Reich Ministry for Public Enlightenment and Propaganda (Reichsministerium für Volksaufklärung und Propaganda, RMVP), also known simply as the Ministry of Propaganda (Propagandaministerium), controlled the content of the press, literature, visual arts, film, theater, music and radio in Nazi Germany.
+The Reich Ministry for Public Enlightenment and Propaganda (Reichsministerium für Volksaufklärung und Propaganda, RMVP), also known simply as the Ministry of Propaganda (Propagandaministerium), was a government department that controlled the content of the press, literature, visual arts, film, theater, music and radio in Nazi Germany.

 The ministry was created as the central institution of Nazi propaganda shortly after the party's national seizure of power in January 1933.
-In the Hitler cabinet, it was headed by Propaganda Minister Joseph Goebbels, who exercised control over all German mass media and creative artists through his ministry and the Reich Chamber of Culture (Reichskulturkammer), which was established in the fall of 1933.
-It was abolished by the Flensburg Government on the 5 May 1945.
+In the Hitler cabinet, it was headed by Propaganda Minister Joseph Goebbels, who exercised control over all German mass media and creative artists through his ministry and the Reich Chamber of Culture (Reichskulturkammer), which was established in the autumn of 1933.
+It was abolished by the Flensburg Government on 5 May 1945.

 Establishment and functions

 Shortly after the March 1933 Reichstag elections, Adolf Hitler presented his cabinet with a draft resolution to establish the ministry.
 Despite the skepticism of some non-National Socialist ministers, Hitler pushed the resolution through.
 On 13 March 1933, Reich President Paul von Hindenburg issued a decree ordering the establishment of a Reich Ministry for Public Enlightenment and Propaganda (Reichsministerium für Volksaufklärung und Propaganda; RMVP).
 At the time, Propaganda was value neutral.
 In today's terms, the ministry could be understood to have had a name that meant roughly "Ministry for Culture, Media and Public Relations".

 The ministry moved into the 18th-century Ordenspalais building across from the Reich Chancellery in Berlin, then used by the United Press Department of the Reich Government (Vereinigten Presseabteilung der Reichsregierung).
 It had been responsible for coordinating the Weimar Republic's official press releases but by then had been incorporated into the Nazi state.
 On 25 March 1933 Goebbels explained the future function of the Ministry of Propaganda to broadcasting company directors: "The Ministry has the task of carrying out an intellectual mobilization in Germany.
 In the field of the spirit it is thus the same as the Ministry of Defense in the field of security. [...]
 Spiritual mobilization [is] just as necessary, perhaps even more necessary, than making the people materially able to defend themselves."In an address about the propaganda film Triumph of the Will, Joseph Goebbels emphasized that propaganda was most effective when its recipients were unaware they were consuming it.
 The ministry was tailored for Goebbels, who had been the Reich propaganda leader of the Nazi Party since April 1930.
 By a decree of 30 June 1933, numerous functions of other ministries were transferred under the responsibility of the new ministry.
 The role of the new ministry was to centralise Nazi control of all aspects of German cultural, mass media and intellectual life for the country.